Donate Us

 img

-WHP has collaborated with Indian School of Business (ISB) that received BMGF grant to conduct a multi-year, multi-faceted, comprehensive study to evaluate three adherence monitoring methods from both patient and healthcare worker’s perspectives against the standard of care in the private sector in three districts of Punjab -Ludhiana, Jalandhar and Amritsar. .
-This project is being implemented with guidance from the CTD Central TB Division and State TB Office of Punjab and is aimed at generating rigorous evidence to guide national decision-making on the scale-up of digital adherence management and implementation protocols along with their cost effectiveness and budget impact.
+WHP has collaborated with Indian School of Business (ISB) supported by BMGF to conduct a multi-year, multi-faceted, comprehensive study to evaluate three adherence-monitoring methods from both patient and healthcare worker’s perspectives against the standard of care in the private sector in three districts of Punjab -Ludhiana, Jalandhar and Amritsar.
+The CTD and the State TB Office of Punjab are guiding the project’s implementation to generate rigorous evidence that will inform national decision-making on scaling up digital adherence management, implementation protocols, and assessing their cost-effectiveness and budget impact.

-The study is structured as a multi-site randomised controlled trial embedded in mixed methods operational research and guided by economics and behavioural sciences to meet the study objectives.
-Qualitative studies, informed by behavioural sciences, will identify barriers and facilitators for optimal engagement with DATs among patients and healthcare workers.
-A Time-and-Motion study will be conducted to capture the effect of information generated by digital technologies on the workflows of frontline health workers.
-Advanced analytic methods such as machine learning will be used to recommend optimal use of limited health worker capacity and findings from these analyses will be integrated with estimates of detailed programmatic costs to arrive at the relative cost-effectiveness of the various monitoring methods.
+The study follows a multi-site randomized controlled trial design, embedded within mixed-methods operational research, and guided by economics and behavioural sciences to achieve its objectives.
+Qualitative research, grounded in behavioural science, identifies barriers and facilitators that influence how patients and healthcare workers engage with Digital Adherence Technologies (DATs).
+A Time-and-Motion study captures how information from digital tools affects the workflows of frontline health workers.
+Using advanced analytical methods such as machine learning, the study recommends optimal ways to utilize limited health worker capacity.
+The study integrates these analyses with detailed programmatic cost estimates to assess the relative cost-effectiveness of different monitoring approaches.

 WHP welcomes the opportunity to collaborate to implement this commitment.